supabase/pg_replicate/README.md

 The repository is a cargo workspace.
 Each of the individual sub-folders are crate in the workspace.
 A brief explanation of each crate is as follows:

-- `api` - REST api used in hosting `pg_replicate` in a cloud environment.
+- `api` - REST api used for hosting `pg_replicate` in a cloud environment.
+- `config-types` - Common types for configuration used in projects across the workspace.
 - `pg_replicate` - The main library crate containing the core logic.
-- `queue` - A simple queue for use in Postgres.
-Again useful for hosting in a cloud environement.
 - `replicator` - A binary crate using `pg_replicate`.
 Packaged as a docker container for use in cloud hosting.

 ## Roadmap